hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 .. figure:: /images/video-editing_sequencer_sidebar_modifiers_panel.png
    :align: right

-Modifiers are used to make adjustments on the image, like contrast, brightness, saturation, color balance and applying masks.
+Modifiers are used to make adjustments to the image, like contrast, brightness, saturation, color balance and applying masks.

-You can add these modifiers directly to the selected strip, or you can use it within an "Adjustment Layer" effect strip, which allows you to apply these modifiers onto several strips the same time.
+You can add these modifiers directly to a media strip, or you can use them within an :doc:`Adjustment Layer </video_editing/edit/montage/strips/adjustment>` strip, making them apply to several media strips in one go.

 Use Linear Modifiers
    Calculates modifiers in :ref:`linear color space <color-management-linear-space>` instead of the :ref:`Sequencer color space <bpy.types.ColorManagedSequencerColorspaceSettings.name>`.

    Calculating modifiers in linear space will match the image processing of the compositor.
-   In most cases this should be enabled, working in a non-linear workflow could have unpredictable results.
+   In most cases, this should be enabled; working in a non-linear workflow could have unpredictable results.
 Copy to Selected Strips
-   Allows you to copy the modifiers to selected strips.
+   Copies the modifiers to the selected strips, either replacing their current modifiers or appending to them.
-   This works two ways, you can either replace the old modifiers or append/add to the previous modifiers.

 Common Options